amaelkady/FM-2D/README.md

 ## Important Notes

-- Make sure you run the FM2D.exe, which is located in this directory "C:\Program Files\University of Southampton\FM_2D\application", as admistrator.
+- Make sure you run the FM2D.exe, which is located in the default installation directory "C:\Program Files\University of Southampton\FM_2D\application", as admistrator.
+Note that FM2D needs to be able to create (open, read, and write) files within the installation directory.

 - If you encouter issues running OpenSees, try downloading the "lib" folder (available in FM-2D repo) and then place it in the following folder on your PC: C:\Program Files\University of Southampton\FM_2D.